 The Roomba 890 is iRobot’s latest offering.
-It is the first and, so far, the only Series 800 robot vacuum that you can connect to your Wi-Fi network, allowing you to control the unit through a smartphone app.
+It is the first and, so far, the only Series 800 robot vacuum that you can connect to your Wi-Fi network, allowing you to remote control the unit through a smartphone app.

 Is it worth buying?

 The Roomba 890 does not really innovate and deviate from the designs of the earlier Roomba models.
 It is still futuristic-looking and still follows the round design.
 The Roomba 890 also has the same dimensions as the other Roombas.
 It measures 13.9 inches in diameter and has a height of 3.6 inches.